Owl habitat cuts by Trump appointees used ‘faulty’ science

 Democratic lawmakers from Oregon, Washington and California in February called for an investigation into the removal of spotted owl protections, citing “potential scientific meddling” by Trump appointees.

-Wildlife advocates, government agencies and the timber industry have sparred for decades over the spotted owl, which has seen population declines of 50% or more in Oregon and Washington since 1995.
+Wildlife advocates, government agencies and the timber industry have sparred for decades over the northern spotted owl, which is now in precipitous decline and getting closer to disappearing from Washington and parts of Oregon, according to a rule published Tuesday that replaces the one under Trump.

-Federal habitat protections imposed in 2012 were meant to avert the bird’s extinction, but have been blamed for a slowdown in logging that’s devastated some rural communities.
+Federal habitat protections imposed in 2012 were meant to avert the bird’s extinction.
+They’ve also been blamed for a logging slowdown that’s devastated some rural communities.

 The timber industry said the plan didn’t go far enough and called for removal of more than 28%.
 In January, Skipwith abruptly changed her agency’s recommendation and went even further, telling Bernhardt more than one-third of the protected land, or almost 3.5 million acres (1.4 million hectares), should be excluded from protection.